pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

    - Deployment: Continuous Deployment
    - Safety: Version Controls

 You may have assembled projects piece by piece before.
-In the dev container repo, we provide a turn-key "known good" starter kit which will even improve over time.
+In the [pulumi/devcontainer repository](https://github.com/pulumi/devcontainer), we provide a turnkey "known good" starter kit which will even improve over time.
 As a community resource, we welcome bugs and contributions!

 And now for the feature presentation, let's get to dev'ing!